Skip to content Skip to main navigation Report an accessibility issue

 Ombuds Events Calendar | Register for Workshops

 Our staff are members of the International Ombuds Association (IOA), and follow the Code of Ethics and Standards of Practice for Organizational Ombuds, which includes the principles listed below.
-As evidence of our ombuds’ adherence to these principles, they attain & maintain Certified Organizational Ombudsman Practitioner (CO-OP®) status from the International Ombuds Association.
+As evidence of our ombuds’ adherence to these principles, they attain & maintain Certified Organizational Ombuds Practitioner (CO-OP®) status from the International Ombuds Association.

 All staff of the Office of Ombuds Services adhere to these standards: